gpaumier/gp2/src/articles/2015-07-21 autistic-wikipedian.rst

 .. note::

     This essay was the basis of the `talk of the same name <https://wikimania2015.wikimedia.org/wiki/Submissions/My_life_as_an_autistic_Wikipedian>`_ that I gave at the Wikimania 2015 conference.
 It is not an exact transcript.
-It is still a draft, which I'm publishing now in the interest of timeliness; I will continue to refine it over the next few weeks; you can `help edit it <https://github.com/gpaumier/gp2/blob/master/src/articles/2015-07-21%20autistic-wikipedian/index_en.md>`_.
-A `French version <https://guillaumepaumier.com/fr/2015/07/29/wikipedien-autiste/>`_ is also available.

 Introduction